flip555/loopdl/README.md

 - **Battery**: Model U497082PV – 4250mAh / 32.73Wh, 7.7V nominal (8.8V charging limit), manufactured by Shenzhen Utility Energy Co., Ltd. (Production date: October 2025)
 - **eSIM**: Integrated eUICC chip (two profiles: bootstrapping/"Rain" simulation from China Mobile HK, and operational Gamma/Three UK profile)

+### Note on construction and advertised battery capacity:

+While actual capacity testing has not been performed, the physical construction and labeling indicate it is one unified pack (not two separate packs stacked in parallel).
+There is no evidence of parallel stacking that would yield a true 8500 mAh at ~7.7–8.8V.

+The "~8500 mAh" figure sometimes seen in marketing or listings is likely an "equivalent" rating calculated by expressing the pack's capacity at a single-cell nominal voltage (~3.85V), a common (though misleading) practice when comparing to single-cell batteries.
+The actual rated capacity remains 4250 mAh at 7.7V, delivering the same total energy of 32.73 Wh.
+For accurate cross-product comparisons, always use watt-hours (Wh) rather than mAh alone.

 ## Rooting the Device

 Thanks to these excellent community guides: